 If you think you’re regular snowboard boots are going to cut it as splitboard boots, the harsh reality is they won’t.
 The main difference is a pair of splitboarding boots like the Deeluxe Spark XV Boots will offer a lot more lateral support (sideways) than a traditional snowboard boot.
-Regular snowboard boots tend to be built focusing more on flex of the boot. (front to back)
+Regular snowboard boots tend to be built focusing more on the flex of the boot. (front to back)

-Deeluxe Spark XV Review
+Deeluxe Spark XV Liner

 Excessive motion of the foot inside a snowboard boot, if not properly checked, increase the chance of injuries to your knees, shin as well as other parts of your body.
 The mechanics of touring on a splitboard are different from what your body has been accustomed to.

-Some of the best splitboard boots have been coming out of Europe via Deeluxe for years.
+Some of the best high end splitboard boots have been coming out of Europe via Deeluxe for years.
 The problem in the past is these big mountain snowboard boots were so stiff that most riders had trouble using them or even getting their feet inside the boots.

 Sure guys like Xavier could use a boot like this but what about the average splitboarder like you and I?
-Out of all the boots I tested this year, Deeluxe surprisingly offers the most comfortable fit right out of the box, eben more so than the Vans boots…
+Out of all the boots I tested this year, Deeluxe surprisingly offers the most comfortable fit right out of the box, even more so than the Vans boots…

 Almost how ballerinas can stand on their toes.
 The only downside to this toe design is it makes kicking in boot steps a little tricker as you don’t have as much flex in the toes.

 The lacing on these boots is unique to Deeluxe and in fact, took me pulling out the instruction manual to figure them out.
 Some serious Euro tech going on here.
 On each side of the boot is a speed lace/pull tab that synchs specific parts of the boot.
 When you pull up on one side, the boot tightens around the foot and calf while the other side locks your ankle and heel into place.
 The Deeluxe SparkXV heel hold is impressive to say the least.

 Once the speed lace is pulled up as tight as you can get them, simply press the button down to lock into place.
 To unlock simply slide the button up.
 What’s rad about this design is it allows for super quick on the fly adjustments.
 Just be sure not to push the button down accidentally.